Giving a voice to local communities on the impact of Brexit

-As the UK prepares to leave the EU on 31st October 2019, the full impact of Brexit on the Irish border area remains undefined, with answers to many questions remaining outstanding.
+As the UK prepares to leave the EU, the full impact of Brexit on the Irish border area remains undefined, with answers to many questions remaining outstanding.
 ICBAN developed a Policy Paper on Brexit in March 2017, noting and respecting the differing political positions of our Management Board.
 It was agreed that the organisation would work towards highlighting any opportunities or concerns and to withstand any negative consequences arising from the Brexit process.

-Having identified an absence of community consultation on both sides of the border, ICBAN together with Queen’s University Belfast have published two survey initiatives and are now undertaking a third online survey and research report, commencing August 2019.
+Having identified an absence of community consultation on both sides of the border, ICBAN together with Queen’s University Belfast have published two survey initiatives and are now undertaking a third study, which commenced in August 2019.

-The second study, ‘Brexit at the Border’ was published in June 2018.
-This study also gave voice to border citizens and undertook to record those voices – through both an online survey and a series of focus groups.
+The previous study, ‘Brexit at the Border’ was published in June 2018.
+This report also gave a voice to border citizens and undertook to record those voices – through both an online survey and a series of focus groups.
 The resultant report highlighted the hopes and fears of border citizens in a post-Brexit world and the overriding need to protect a hard-won and valued peace.
 The study was referenced in over 120 media publications worldwide and a research video was also produced.

-Over 1,000 people have inputted to these research exercises.
-ICBAN has ensured those voices were heard by disseminating the reports to those involved in high-level negotiations, including the EU’s negotiating team and the UK and Irish Governments.
+Over 1,500 people have inputted to these research initiatives.
+ICBAN has ensured those voices were heard by disseminating the reports to those involved in high-level negotiations, including the EU’s negotiating team and the UK and Irish governments.